-by advocates for loved ones in prison40 supplemental demands.)
+by advocates for loved ones in prison

 So this is a way to help the inmates be able to contribute to and feel connected to an outside community, helping those less fortunate.
 The symbolic donation says a lot to counter the perception they’re all “the worst of the worst.”
 It shows they’re human beings at their best, thinking of others and being generous even despite their own circumstances.

 Our Daily Bread Ministries serves meals three nights a week.
 It also operates a thrift store and does other outreach activities, serving anyone in need of a meal.
 Many community members, including the homeless or almost homeless, receive healthy meals, served with compassion and dignity.
 And we know that the step from homelessness to incarceration is a short one.